 The land now occupied by the City of Lambertville was originally purchased from the Delaware Indians as a portion of a 150,000 acre tract along the Delaware River north of Trenton.
 Agents for the council of West Jersey purchased the parcel in 1703 for seven hundred pounds, or about $2,800.
 The council subdivided and sold the land to farmers and developers over the years.
 The portion occupied by Lambertville was quickly sold as two lots.
 The boundary between the two properties was called the “Bull Line,” named for surveyor Richard Bull, and can still be traced on a City property map.
 The Bull Line runs eastward from the river and cuts diagonally between Delevan and Jefferson Streets.
 It continues across Main Street to the Old York Road, now State Route 179.

 In 1705 the first resident of Lambertville, John Holcombe, purchased 350 acres north of the first survey line, the Old Bull Line.
-In 1724 he built the stone house on North Main Street that became known as Washington’s Headquarters.
+In 1756 his son Richard Holcombe built the stone house on North Main Street that became known as Washington’s Headquarters.
 John Holcombe purchased more property to the north that is now known as the Holcombe-Jimison Farmstead.
 The Farmstead has been restored as a museum to illustrate farm life in Hunterdon County.

 The land south of the survey line from Delevan to the far end of town was subdivided and transferred several times before Emanuel Coryell purchased the portion between Church Street and Swan Creek in 1732.
 He also obtained a charter to operate a ferry crossing the Delaware River slightly south of the present Lambertville-New Hope Bridge.
 Along with his ferry service, Coryell opened a tavern and inn to accommodate travelers.
 The settlements–Lambertville and New Hope–were called Coryell’s Ferry.
 Lambertville was the mid-point on the two-day journey between New York and Philadelphia.